New Class Offerings and IHT ZONE Heart Rate Monitors Drive Students to Meet Today’s Goals While Building Lifetime Fitness Habits

 The new PE curriculum and the heart rate monitors have Lewiston’s program moving in a positive direction, one Meyer hopes other districts in the state see and want to emulate.

-As her students continue to get more familiar with the heart rate monitors, Meyer and her team will encourage them to get further in depth with the data.
+As her students become more familiar with the heart rate monitors, Meyer and her team will encourage them to get further in depth with the data.

 “That’s the next-level goal for us,” Meyer said, “to see how they are using the data and ask what they are learning from it.”